KostubhKumar/DATA-1202/README.md

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

 ## Acknowledgement
-Special thanks to [Your Acknowledgements]
+Special thanks to Professor Omar Al-Trad for his guidance